turbot/steampipe-plugin-hubspot/docs/tables/hubspot_deal.md

   hubspot_deal;
 ```

-### List deals which are not in the default pipeline
+### List deals that are not in the default pipeline

 ```sql
 select